 This photo honestly accurately displays the level of craziness I’m about to unload with this post haha..
 Hold on tight, grab your coffee, huff an oil, and let’s chat…

-I used to think that I put all of my faith in God, but recently when it was time for me to disrupt my own comfort zone I got a big reality check on just how trusting I was being in Him.
+I used to think that I put all of faith in God, but recently when it was time for me to disrupt my own comfort zone I got a big reality check on just how trusting I was being.
 Can you relate?

 Over the past year I’ve realized, faith is not simply saying….

-I’m being called by God to do _____, but I’ll only do that when I get _____ to put in its place.
+I’m being called to do _____, but I’ll only do that when I get _____ to put in its place.

 Toward the end of the year, I felt I was being called to put an official end to my photography business for the foreseeable future, but I was only willing to do that when we were officially granted an answer and were where we wanted to be with Kyle’s job.

 Deep down, I knew that I was being called to bring the business to an official end now, and surrender this to Him.
 And I knew that it was so that I could transition into the new direction that I’m being called.
 However, I’ve been so scared to actually take action and let everything I worked so hard for, before we knew what we would be doing next.
 Kyle and I understand that what he is working toward is not guaranteed, and if things don’t work out the way we want with that, I knew it would be amazing to be able to have a thriving business in the background still.

 I also worried that I would want to have a photography business in the future when we settled down again, and if I said “I Quit” out loud (or wrote it “out loud”) it would impact the perception of my love of photography in a negative way.
 That really scared me about how starting my biz again would go in the future because I’ve put so much hard work into this.
 My photography business has been such a big part of who I am for so long.
 Some weeks it was way too big of a part of me, but in 2017I had finally found a great balance of work…. and now… now I’m just going to walk away from it?!